Khongchai/dynamic_routes/README.md

 The _Initiator_ page is a page immeidately before where you want your dynamic navigation flow to happen.
 We'll put all the navigation logic in this page.

-For the page directly before your dynamic navigation the flow:

 ```dart

 class _SomeWidgetState extends State<SomeWidget> with DynamicRoutesInitiator {